 Mrs. Smith has a double oven in the kitchen.
 The lower one opens to reveal her stash of weaponry.
 How cool is that?
 Also cool: the tile on the wall around it.

-2/11 UPDATE: I just received an e-mail from artist Shelley Brown who tells me she painted the “Eggs” painting in the kitchen.
+Artist Shelley Brown she painted the “Eggs” painting in the kitchen.

 The sets were designed by Victor Zolfo, who also worked on films like The Case of Benjamin Button, another Brad Pitt vehicle.
 He says he gets fan mail from all over the world from people who love the rooms he created for this movie.